Without search engine optimization (SEO), fewer people see your content.

 The SEO checklist above can help with the basic to-dos of SEO.
 But there are larger, more strategic moves you should consider when working on your content.
 There’s more to SEO than clean headings and keywords — SEO is about quality content that helps people.

-Create Content that Helps Users
+Create Useful Content

 • Ensure your content is as useful as possible to the users you’re targeting.
 Be as straightforward and helpful as possible.